Leeds Unit for Complex Intervention Development (LUCID)

 Green SMC, French DP, Hall LH, Bartlett YK, Rousseau N, Raine E, Parbutt C, Gardner B; ROSETA Investigators; Smith SG.
 Co-development of a Text Messaging Intervention to Support Adherence to Adjuvant Endocrine Therapy in Women With Breast Cancer: Mixed Methods Approach.
 J Med Internet Res.
 2023;25:e38073.

-Green SMC, Hall LH, French DP, Rousseau N, Parbutt C, Walwyn R, Smith SG.
-Optimization of an Information Leaflet to Influence Medication Beliefs in Women With Breast Cancer: A Randomized Factorial Experiment.
+Green SMC, Hall LH, French DP, Rousseau N, Parbutt N, Walwyn R, Smith SG.
+Optimization of an information leaflet to support medication beliefs in women with breast cancer: a randomized factorial experiment.
 Ann Behav Med.
 2023;57(11):988-1000.

 Green SMC, Hall LH, Rousseau N, French DP, Graham CD, Collinson M, Mason E, Wilkes H, McNaught E, Howdon D, Foy R, Waller J, Walwyn R, Clark J, Parbutt C, Raine E, Ellison R, Buxton J, Hartley S, Moore SJL, Velikova G, Farrin A, Smith SG.
 Acceptability, fidelity and trial experience of four intervention components to support medication adherence in women with breast cancer: A process evaluation protocol for a pilot fractional factorial trial [version 2; peer review: 2 approved].
 NIHR Open Res.
 2023;3:3.